Mir Jumla II: Northeastern frontier expedition

 Koch Behar was a vassal state, but Raja Pran Narayan took advantage of the war of succession and shook off his allegiance.
 The Ahom king of Assam, Jayadhwaj Singha, occupied a part of Kamrup, which had earlier been integrated with the Bengal subah.
 Mir Jumla advanced with a large army and navy against the enemy; he sent the main body of the troops and the navy towards Kamrup, while he himself proceeded against Koch Behar.
 On his approach, Pran Narayan evacuated the country and fled towards the hills.
 Koch Behar was occupied in about one month and a half and making administrative arrangements there, Mir Jumla came to join the advance party towards Kamrup.
 The king of Assam was prudent enough to evacuate Kamrup, but Mir Jumla decided to conquer Assam also.
 Mir Jumla took 12,000 cavalry, 30,000 infantry, and a fleet of 323 ships and boats up river towards Assam—the naval contingent comprised Portuguese, English, and Dutch sailors.

 An account of the campaign and the life during the times was presented by the Venetian adventurer Niccolao Manucci in his memoirs Storia do Mogor, referencing French historian François Catrou.
 Manucci also got acquainted with a Mughal Navy officer of British descent during the same period named Thomas Pratte.
 Pratte was appointed by Mir Jumla as an officer in the Mughal navy and used to collect war boats and procure gunpowder necessary for naval warfare.

 In less than six weeks' time, since his starting from Guwahati, Mir Jumla conquered up to Garhgaon, the capital of Assam, in March 17, 1662.
 From this campaign, Mir Jumla captured 100 elephants, 300000 coins, 8000 shields, 1000 ships, and 173 massive rice stores.

 Beyond the Assam region, there was full of high hills and mountains, inaccessible for horses and troops, where the Ahom king took shelter.
 During the rains, the Mughals were locked in a few raised grounds, the roads were submerged, the streams and even the Nalahs (drains) swelled up to become big rivers.
 Many armies would have disintegrated under these circumstances but under Mir Jumla's magnificent leadership, the Mughal army held firm and remained on the offensive.
-But, the Mughals lost two thirds of the army due to lack of food and relentless attacks by Assamese shart shooters at night.
+But, the Mughals lost two thirds of the army due to lack of food and relentless attacks by Assamese sharp shooters at night.
 After the rains were over, both Mir Jumla and the king of Assam agreed to sign a peace treaty.
 The terms of treaty implied that the Ahom king or Swargadeo would accept Mughal rule and both the Swargadeo and the Tipam king would offer their daughters to the Mughal harem (The Ahom princess was Ramani Gabharu, the sole daughter of the then Swargadeo, Jayadhwaj Singha.
 She later became the daughter-in-law of Emperor Aurangzeb as Rahmat Banu Begum).
 The Ahoms also had to pay a war indemnity and an annual tribute of 20 elephants.
 They also had to cede the western half of their kingdom from Guwahati to Manas river.